wadevenz/FEB24-T1A3-Terminal_Application/README.md

 ##### Main Menu
 ![main_menu](docs/main_menu.png)

 The only significant difference in functionality from the 'welcome_menu' is the "Remove Account" option.
 Within this option in the menu, a further user input has been requested to confirm account removal.
-Conditional statements are utilised to compare input and option with the extra method of .upper() used to correctly make comparison.
-Depending on the user input, the remove account function is called, and user is sent back to 'welcome_menu', or the 'main_menu' is recursive with print statements displaying that the account has either been kept or the input was incorrect.
+Conditional statements are utilised to compare input with either "Y" or "N".
+The method of .upper() is used to correctly make comparison.
+Depending on the user input, the remove account function is called, and user is sent back to 'welcome_menu', or 'main_menu' is recursively called.
+Print statements accompany both options and an error message is also printed when the user input matches neither "Y" or "N".
+This also uses reursion to all 'main_menu'.

 #### Return and Exit
 From the menu in an accessed account, one conditional from the menu is "Back".
 If the user input conditional is met for this option, the "welcome_menu" is immediately called.
 The "Exit" option from this menu, will print a final statement before exiting the program if the user selects this option.